dvirberlo/opinion-me/docs/roadmap.md

 - multi-region DB
 - on DB side limit number of queries per user per second
 - DB search for users and posts
+- copy only used classes from bootstrap to app assets